All Products

 Time

-Does not transfer any file newer than this time.
-Use the UTC format.
+Does not transfer any files modified later than the specified time.
+Time format: UTC.
 Default value: off.

 --min-mtime